VASUMA TALKS

 Meet Jimmy Guo as he explores food, creativity and identity, sharing his inspirations, process and how he moves between gastronomy, fashion and storytelling in Vasuma Talks.

 Chef, creative and cultural observer - Jimmy Guo moves seamlessly between gastronomy, fashion and storytelling.
 Since his breakthrough in Sveriges Mästerkock, he has built a multifaceted career shaped by curiosity, taste and a constant drive to explore.
+We sat down with Jimmy to talk about creativity, identity and why expression, whether on a plate or through personal style, always starts with feeling.

 In constant motion